 Rear Yard: An elevated deck and stairs to said elevated deck shall be permitted to extend into a required rear yard setback by up to ten (10) feet.
 However, an elevated deck shall not be closer than ten (10) feet to a rear property line.

+Waterfront

-Lake Yard: An elevated deck and stairs to said elevated deck shall be permitted to extend into a required lake yard setback by up to four (4) feet.
+Yard: An elevated deck and stairs to said elevated deck shall be permitted to extend into a required lake yard setback by up to four (4) feet.

 Elevated Deck Lake Yard Setback Limitation: Under no circumstances shall an elevated deck, stairs to said elevated deck, or related part of an elevated deck structure be closer than twenty-five (25) feet to the lake edge.